 Wrightsville Beach Museum of History

 The Wrightsville Beach Museum is housed in an old-timey beach cottage chock-full of artifacts from a bygone era, from the ultimate retro kitchen to a clever beachfront model including the fabulous waterfront pavilion Lumina.
-In November, the museum will open the adjacent 1924 Ewing-Bordeaux Cottage.
+The museum will open the adjacent 1924 Ewing-Bordeaux Cottage in the spring of 2020.
 Its Watermen Room will highlight water-related activities, from boat-building to fishing to waterskiing and sailing.
 The Chris Stone Exploration Room will offer hands-on activities for kids and adults.